yvchao/cvar_sensing/README.md

 <img src="./assets/trade-off.png" alt="Trade-off between accuracy and cost" style="class: center; width:30%; background-color:white;"/>
 </p>

-However, there are two practical challenges that confound existing active sensing approaches
+However, there are two practical challenges that confound existing active sensing approaches.

 ### Adaptive follow-up intervals
 Measurements of patient covariates only happen at discrete follow-ups.
 The active sensing policy needs to adaptively adjust the follow-up intervals for patients at different disease stages.